JaimeMitchell/memory/README.md

   7. Changed var card to let card on line 97.
   8. Commented out changing value of cardChosen Arrays back to 0 on line 141 & 142.
 Broke code because the array doesn't reset itself, meaning the cards don't flip back over but remain as image.
   9. adding a line to push cardsWon to cardChosenID array.
 This is an attempt to prevent the flip back from black.jpg to greenCard.jpg

+  How:  // In flip function-if{cardChosen lives in cardsWon array, leave black or removed}